FabienGadet0/test1/README.md

 ## Basic overview

-Every parts except the views are python scripts that can all be executed all at once using `poetry run pipeline` it will run consecutively :
+Every part, except the views, consists of Python scripts that can all be executed at once using poetry run pipeline.
+It will run consecutively.
-(note that every steps can be run independantly if needed by running the corresponding file)
+Note that each step can be run independently if needed by executing the corresponding file.

 - `unzip()`
   Unzip the input zip file to csv